 Sterling Poggemoeller, IT Support Technician, joined BPOC in November 2012.
 He served in the U.S. Navy for 8 years, including four deployments overseas doing humanitarian work building schools, hospitals, and other construction projects.
 He also went to Mississippi and Louisiana for Hurricane Katrina clean-ups before moving to San Diego to finish his time in the Navy.
 In 2011 he moved into the Navy's IT department and subsequently applied for the IT internship position at BPOC.
 When he’s not running around the park to fix computers, Sterling enjoys photography and playing guitar.

 Aimee Reed, Director of External Affairs, joined BPOC in August of 2013 after spending more than 24 years with SeaWorld San Diego, most recently leading the Digital, Interactive Marketing and Social Media departments.
 A third-generation San Diegan, raised in East County, Aimee graduated with a B.A. in Anthropology from San Diego State University.
 She is thrilled to be a part of the BPOC team, and is grateful to be working in Balboa Park.
 She can't think of a more beautiful place to spend her days, and to be inspired by natural beauty, historical architecture, the wonderful people and innovative projects.
 Aimee has an affinity for shoes, traveling near and far, cars, family and friends, a knack for retaining random trivia and facts, and knowing when to use them to impart the greatest impact.
 You can chat with Aimee on Twitter with the handle, @rockinghorsefly.

-Misty Suposs, Office and Account Manager, joined BPOC in May of 2014, after spending more than twelve years with Brown and Caldwell, as their Area Business Operations Manager.
+Misty Suposs, Director of Finance and Operations, joined BPOC in May of 2014, after spending more than twelve years with Brown and Caldwell, as their Area Business Operations Manager.
 Misty graduated with a B.S. in Business Administration with the emphasis in Accountancy from California State University of San Marcos.
 Originally from Colorado, Misty moved to San Diego when she was a child and has no intentions of ever moving.
 She is honored to be part of a wonderful team and is looking forward to the amazing projects/programs BPOC has to offer.
-An avid football fan, she like to travel around the world to watch the San Diego Chargers play in different stadiums.
+An avid football fan, she likes to travel around the world to watch the San Diego Chargers play in different stadiums.